ryansheehy0/Neo-C/standard_libraries.md

 - File
   - getFile(string fileName)

+## DataStructure
+- Linked List
+- set
+- map

+## Algorithms
+- `remove(DataStructure<T> dataStructure, T value)` - removes all the occurrences of value in data structure.
+- `sort(DataStructure ds, optional lambda)` - sorts based on less than.
+- `findIndex(DataStructure ds, T value)`
+- `contains
+- `fill

+- these are in the data structure class

 ## Time
   - currentTime()
   - Date functions as well

 ## HTML
 - Functions that allow you to interact with HTML and CSS
+  - This is the main way of creating user interfaces.

 ## Regex